brianwisti/dendron-hugo/content/post/2019/05/kitty-terminal.md

 Anyways, back to ligatures.
 They let you pretend you’re using that rich library of symbols.

 Gnome Terminal does not support ligatures, at least not on my system.
-Konsole from the *inbox.kde* project does, but adds many KDE-specific dependencies to my system.
+Konsole from the [KDE]({{< relref "/card/kde.md" >}}) project does, but adds many KDE-specific dependencies to my system.
 I wanted to find something a bit more lightweight.

 kitty satisfies that need.